lucasb20/chat-app/README.md

 5. Run `python manage.py migrate` to apply migrations to the database
 6. Run `python manage.py runserver` to run development mode

+**Scripts**

+The custom scripts provided within this project were primarily developed to streamline the development process.

+These scripts may not be compatible with all systems and configurations, and they may encounter errors related to permissions, shell variations, or missing dependencies.
+Additionally, they may not handle cases where users do not have all necessary services installed.

+I do not recommend using any of these scripts.

 **Screenshots**

 Home Page